stellalauro97-stack/Eating-Nature/README.md

 # Eating-Nature
 In this repository you can find the R codes used to compute the Biodiversity Risk with the methodology explained in Lauro et al. (WP).
-The final dataset is also available within the repository.
 The data used to compue the Biodiversiy Risk can be found at the following links:
 1. DeDuCE data on Deforestation Fooprint: https://zenodo.org/records/10674962
 2. Conversion Factor from LC-IMPACT: https://www.lc-impact.eu